How to prepare for a Graduate Interview?

 Know your own achievements:

 Irish people are modest by nature.
 We find it hard to sell ourselves.
 But in a graduate interview, you have to.
 Your prospective employer needs to know you can do the job.
-And the best way to do this is to base your interview around concrete, objectively proven achievements.
+The best way to do this is to base your interview around concrete, objectively proven achievements.
 These can stem from college, work experience or your extra-curricular activities.

-These achievements should form the basis of your interview.
-And should help you decide on the best examples to use for the competency section of the interview.
+These achievements should form the basis of your interview and should help you decide on the best examples to use for the competency section of the interview.

 Prepare for the Competency-based questions: